FatihSeida/depgraph_hsic_pruning/README.md

 Pruning is then applied through ``torch-pruning``'s ``DependencyGraph`` to keep tensor shapes consistent.

 Add `--resume` to continue interrupted runs.
+If `weights/last.pt` is missing or `weights/best.pt` exists with `results.csv` showing that all configured epochs completed, training starts from scratch instead of resuming and a message is logged.
 Add `--heatmap-only` to generate heatmap visualizations without line plots.
 If baseline weights are already present in the working directory they will be reused by default, which skips the initial pretraining step.
 Disable this by